Commands

 Hidden files start with a dot, for example .hiddenfile

-• Change permissions of a file
+• Change the permissions of a file

-• Shows Actual Working directory
+• Shows the actual working directory

 • Change the directory to the specified path

-• Get the path of the file by searching in directories defined at the $PATH environment variable
+• Get the path of the file by searching in the directories defined at the $PATH environment variable

 • Get the path of a file by searching in locate.db